What would your animal relatives say about you?

 It has been my experience that animals can see into a person’s heart.

-There is a supposed Native American legend that says, “When a human dies there is a bridge they must cross to enter into heaven.
+There is an alleged Native American legend that says, “When a human dies, there is a bridge they must cross to enter into heaven.
 At the head of that bridge waits every animal that human encountered during their lifetime.
-The animals, based upon what they know of this person, decide which humans may cross the bridge…and which are turned away.”
+Based on what they know of this person, the animals decide which humans may cross the bridge…and which are turned away.”

-Many of us believe we treat the domestic animals who share our homes well, but do we really see them as they truly are, or do we treat them as extensions of our needs?
+While we may believe we treat our domestic animals with care, it’s crucial to ask ourselves: do we truly see them for who they are, or do we view them as mere extensions of our needs?

-And what about the rest of our relatives?
-Imagine how many members of All Our Relations—birds, spiders, bees, squirrels, raccoons, coyotes, fish—have crossed your path, even if only briefly.
+And what of the rest of our Relatives?
+Imagine how many members of All Our Relations—birds, spiders, bees, squirrels, raccoons, coyotes, fish, and more—have crossed your path in this lifetime, even if only briefly.
 Did you treat them with respect?

-When you visit the zoo do you respect the hearing of the animals by keeping your voice low and soothing?
-Do you respect their feelings by finding something to celebrate about their species, or do you make fun of them and judge them on the basis of their appearance?
+When you visit the zoo, do you respect the hearing of the animals by keeping your voice low and soothing?
+Do you respect their feelings by finding something to celebrate about their species, or do you make fun of them and judge them based on their appearance?

-If there were a judgement, what would your animal relatives say about you?
-Would they say that you were self-centered, too busy to care about how they felt, lived, or died?
-Or would they say that you had an open heart and did your best to listen to what they had to say, and thoughtfully made choices with intent to create a better world for All Our Relations?
+If there were a judgment, what would your animal relatives say about you?
+Would they say you were self-centered, too busy to care about how they felt, lived, or died?
+Or would they say that you had an open heart and did your best to listen to what they had to say and thoughtfully made choices with intent to create a better world for All Our Relations?

 >>>>>>